mv-kr/MePD_GABA/MePD_model/README.md

 - "**G16stim.csv**": UCN3 calcium traces during UCN3 stimulation
 - "**UCN3traces.m**": produces visualisation of average UCN3 calcium activity during UCN3 stimulation and restraint stress
 - "**heatmaps.m**": produces visualisation of the heatmaps of the UCN3 calcium activity during UCN3 stimulation and restraint stress

+## Software
+This is a MATLAB R2024b version code, each simulations is produced within seconds on a standard computer.